Menu

 Eligibility

 First of all, you need to have started or want to start a private limited company that's registered with ACRA.
-Not only that, but it needs to be venture-backed or has innovative technologies.
-If it's already registered, the business has to be under six months old on the date you submit your application for the EntrePass.
+Not only that, but it needs to be venture-backed or have innovative technologies.
+If it's already registered, the business has to be under 6 months old on the date you submit your application for the EntrePass.
 If it's not, then you can register your business after you're approved.

 In addition, you must meet the criteria as an entrepreneur, innovator, or investor.